Reviewing Palladyne AI (PDYN) & Its Competitors

 |2.40

-As a group, “General industrial machinery,” companies have a potential upside of 28.33%.
-Given Palladyne AI’s peers higher probable upside, analysts clearly believe Palladyne AI has less favorable growth aspects than its peers.
+As a group, “General industrial machinery,” companies have a potential upside of 25.86%.
+Given Palladyne AI’s rivals higher possible upside, analysts plainly believe Palladyne AI has less favorable growth aspects than its rivals.

 Volatility and Risk

-Palladyne AI has a beta of 3.42, indicating that its stock price is 242% more volatile than the S&P 500.
-Comparatively, Palladyne AI’s peers have a beta of 1.24, indicating that their average stock price is 24% more volatile than the S&P 500.
+Palladyne AI has a beta of 3.42, indicating that its share price is 242% more volatile than the S&P 500.
+Comparatively, Palladyne AI’s rivals have a beta of 1.24, indicating that their average share price is 24% more volatile than the S&P 500.

 Summary

-Palladyne AI peers beat Palladyne AI on 6 of the 9 factors compared.
+Palladyne AI rivals beat Palladyne AI on 6 of the 10 factors compared.

 Palladyne AI Corp., a software company, focuses on delivering software that enhances the utility and functionality of third-party stationary and mobile robotic systems in the United States.
 Its Artificial Intelligence (AI)/ Machine Learning (ML) software platform enables robots to observe, learn, reason, and act in structured and unstructured environments.
 The company's software platform enables robotic systems to perceive their environment and quickly adapt to changing circumstances by generalizing from their experience using dynamic real-time operations without extensive programming and with minimal robot training.
 It serves customers from various industries, such as industrial manufacturing, warehousing and logistics, defense, infrastructure maintenance and repair, energy, aerospace and aviation, and others.
 The company was formerly known as Sarcos Technology and Robotics Corporation and changed its name to Palladyne AI Corp. in March 2024.
 Palladyne AI Corp. was founded in 2017 and is headquartered in Salt Lake City, Utah.